 Don't help them with your hand.
 Get up!

-Legs together, legs apart
+Legs together, legs apart,

-Legs straight, legs obliquely.
+Legs straight, legs askew.

 Legs here and legs there.